Mexico City shopping center collapses; no reported deaths

-MEXICO CITY (Reuters) - A portion of a multilevel luxury shopping center in Mexico City collapsed on Thursday, sending debris flying and kicking up clouds of gray dust, television images showed.
+MEXICO CITY, July 12 (Reuters) - A portion of a multilevel luxury shopping center in Mexico City collapsed on Thursday, sending debris flying and kicking up clouds of gray dust, television images showed.

 No deaths or injuries were immediately reported at the site, Mexico’s civil protection agency said.

-The shopping center, called Artz Pedregal, in the south of the capital opened in March, according to local media.
+The site in the south of the capital, called Artz Pedregal, opened in March, according to local media.
+It was not immediately clear what caused the collapse.

-Mexico City’s head of civil protection Fausto Lugo said that the cause was structural, but that experts would need to investigate whether the specific problem related to its design, construction or materials.

 Mexican planning officials developed a building code with strict safety standards after a 1985 quake toppled hundreds of buildings in Mexico City.